golangdaddy/multichain-client/README.md

 # Golang client library for MultiChain blockchain

-This library will allow you to complete a basic set of functions with either the hot or cold MultiChain nodes.
+This library will allow you to complete a basic set of functions with a MultiChain node.

 You should be able to issue, and send assets between addresses.